 Children’s Community Action (C.A.T.)
 Team.
 The C.A.T.
 Team is a multi-disciplinary clinical team that provides comprehensive, intensive community-based treatment to families with youth and adults (ages 11-21) who are at risk of out-of-home placement due to mental health or co-occurring disorder and related complex issues for which traditional services are not/have not been adequate.

-Crisis Services.
-When you or a loved one are going through a mental health crisis, help is just one phone call away.
+Crisis Services / Central Receiving Facility.
+When you or a loved one are going through a mental health or substance use crisis, help is just one phone call away.
 Our Crisis Stabilization Unit is a comfortable facility that provides assessment and treatment services 24 hours a day, 7 days a week, for adults and children.
-The CSU is a 28-bed inpatient facility designed to serve those who are experiencing an acute mental health crisis and are in immediate need of crisis intervention and stabilization services – voluntarily or involuntarily – because they are unable to care for themselves a danger to themselves or others due to mental illness.
+The CSU is a 30-bed inpatient facility designed to serve those who are experiencing an acute mental health or substance use crisis and are in immediate need of crisis intervention and stabilization services – voluntarily or involuntarily – because they are unable to care for themselves a danger to themselves or others due to mental health or substance use issues.

 Drug Court.
-This intensive substance abuse program for patients with non-violent criminal drug charges involves supervision by DOC Probation, group and individual Substance Abuse therapy, involvement in community peer recovery support groups, weekly drug screens, and court appearances.
+This intensive substance use program for patients with non-violent criminal drug charges involves supervision by DOC Probation, group and individual substance use therapy, involvement in community peer recovery support groups, weekly drug screens, and court appearances.
 Drug Court holds individuals accountable for their behavior in an immediate and practical way and provides the opportunity to learn how to deal with life effectively without escaping into drug or alcohol use.
 The intent of this program is to help people move from a life dominated by substance use to becoming productive as a society member & in their own lives.